Michael-YZhou/Spongefy-Web-Player/README.md

 - **UI Library:** Antd for UI components and icon library
 - **Node Version:** 22.13.0

+## Data Fetching

+Spongefy wraps Axios to provide custom APIs for data fetching.
+Global interceptors and per-request interceptors are implemented for these custom APIs.

 ## Installation and Setup

 ### Prerequisites